AbsaOSS/spline/index.md

 * **Documentation of business logic**

     Business analysts should get a chance to verify whether Spark jobs were written according to the rules they provided.
-    Moreover, it would be beneficial for them to have up-to-date documentation where they can refresh their knowledge about a project.
+    Moreover, it would be beneficial for them to have up-to-date documentation where they can refresh their knowledge of a project.

 * **Identification of performance bottlenecks**

-    Our focus is not only business-oriented.
-    We see Spline also as a development tool that should be able to help developers with the performance optimization of their Spark jobs.
+    Our focus is not only business-oriented; we also see Spline as a development tool that should be able to help developers with the performance optimization of their Spark jobs.

 # Getting started